BendotLami/Preprocessing-Correction/README.md

 The parameter `pre-trained-path` determines the path to the model weights from previous training, and is taken if `train-###` is set to `false`.

 At the end of the run, we evaluate the model using the dataset found under `["run-setting"]["eval-dataset-path"]`\
-The model run the images through all the enabled features, pre-trained or after training.
+The model run the images through all the enabled features, pre-trained o
+## The Models

+Pre-trained model weights are available in the server university, the config.json contains the path to the corresponding model weights.\
+In addition, the weights are available in Google-Drive: https://drive.google.com/drive/folders/13HODDXB4Xa26N6GbHBKFspO8lvAScicY?usp=sharing

 ## Results
 <table style="text-align:center" border="0">